-athenahealth, Inc. is making this solicitation and will pay the entire cost of preparing and distributing the Notice and these proxy materials and soliciting votes.
+athenahealth is making this solicitation and will pay the entire cost of preparing and distributing the Notice and these proxy materials and soliciting votes.
 If you choose to access the proxy materials or vote over the Internet, you are responsible for any Internet access charges that you may incur.
 Our officers and employees may, without compensation other than their regular compensation, solicit proxies through further mailings, personal conversations, facsimile transmissions, e-mails, or otherwise.
 We have hired Broadridge Investor Communication Solutions, Inc. to assist us in the distribution of proxy materials and the solicitation of votes described above.
 Proxy solicitation expenses that we will pay include those for preparation, mailing, returning, and tabulating the proxies.
-We have also retained Georgeson Inc., a proxy solicitation firm, to assist in the solicitation of proxies for a fee of approximately \$8,500, plus customary costs and expenses for these services.
+We have engaged The Proxy Advisory Group, LLC® to assist in the solicitation of proxies and provide related advice and informational support, for a services fee and the reimbursement of customary disbursements that are not expected to exceed \$15,000 in the aggregate.